Sydney Durga Temple: Annual festival (Maasi Magam Theertha Utsavam)

 The Sydney Durga Temple's biggest festival is its annual festival.
-Over a period of 12 days, devotees come to the temple to receive blessings from Goddess Durga and witness special Poojas, Bajans and cultural programs.
-Everyday during the 12 days, a deity/deities are carried around the temple on a decorated Pallakku with the music accompaniment of a Thavil and Nadaswaram.
-This is by far the temple's most popular event.
+Over a period of 12 days, devotees come to the temple to receive blessings from Goddess Durga and witness special pujas, bhajans and cultural programmes.
+Every day during the 12 days, deities are carried around the temple on a decorated Pallakku with musical accompaniment from the Thavil and Nadaswaram.

 Navarathri

 Navarathri is a Hindu festival celebrated in honour of the divine goddess Durga during the Hindu calendar month of Ashvin (which typically falls in the months of September and October).
-Being a festival for its main deity, the Sydney Durga Temple conducts special poojas and hosts classical performances at the temple itself.
+During Navarathri, the temple conducts special pujas and hosts classical performances.